 Conclusion – How to Determine Boat Lift Capacity?

 So how to determine boat lift capacity?
-To determine the boat lift capacity and size that you will require, you need to add up the wet weight, dry weight, fuel, gear, and other inclusions of your boat.
+To determine the boat lift capacity and size you will require, you need to add up the wet weight, dry weight, fuel, gear, and other inclusions of your boat.

 The shopping process when it comes to boat lifts is easy.
 The hard part is in knowing the right boat lift for your dream boat.
 While taking time and effort to measure and weigh the boat to determine the perfect boat lift can be a pain, it is the ONLY smartest and cost-effective way to go about it.